Insights from Those Who DO Remember

 it was not illegal: there were no laws against it (in Germany or other countries).
 And

 This made things difficult for the prosecutors.
-“Hmm; these points are correct: guidance but no law; and we don’t want to let you get away with portraying something that seems so wrong as something noble”.
+“Hmm; these points are correct: guidance but no law prohibiting experiments; and we don’t want to let you get away with portraying something that seems so wrong as something noble”.

 So “we” (the “good guys”) broke our own legal principle – that you cannot break a law that does not exist (in place since Roman times) - and convicted them of breaking a law we just made up.
-In fact we made out that it was so clearly wrong that the penalty was hanging for several of them.
-Essentially, our response was
+In fact we made out that it was so clearly wrong - even without a law spelling that out - that the penalty was hanging for several of them.
+Essentially, our response in the context of the Nazi doctors was

 Whilst voluntarily doing things for other people's benefit is a wonderful human attribute, you should not force anyone to suffer for others.
 The "greater good" argument doesn’t trump the principle that all humans must be respected!

-Well, however obvious this was claimed to be in 1947, by 2021 not only had almost everyone forgotten the lesson, but they couldn’t work it out for themselves.
+Well, however obvious this was claimed to be in 1947 at the Nuremberg Trials, by 2021 not only had almost everyone forgotten the lesson, but they couldn’t work it out for themselves.

-In fact it’s not obvious at all: humanity got this wrong several times in the twentieth century, just to hammer the point home for the benefit of us coming afterwards. (“Those who don’t learn from history are doomed to repeat it”).
+In fact it’s not obvious at all: humanity got this wrong several times in the twentieth century, just to hammer the point home for the benefit of us coming afterwards. (“Those who cannot remember the past are condemned to repeat it” said George Santayana).

 If a government claims to have the authority to tell you to do things for “the greater good”, big mental alarm bells should sound: that is a collectivist government - one that believes society is more important than the individual.
 (How insidiously plausible that sounds.
 No wonder people keep getting duped).
-But let’s look at their record.
+But let’s look at the record of Collectivist governments.

 The Bolshevik takeover in 1917 led to the murder of the Russian middle class with weapons and famine.

-The Nazis weren’t much better – eugenics; Brownshirt thugs beating up dissenters; killing civilians …
+The Nazis weren’t much better – eugenics; Brownshirt2 thugs beating up dissenters; killing civilians …

 Then came the Nuremburg principles.
 But because we humans have short memories and are “hard of thinking”, we also had

-Mao’s revolution in the 1950s in China (when they murdered the middle class - weapons and famine); and
+Chairman Mao’s revolution in the 1950s in China (when they murdered the middle class - weapons and famine); and also

 You cannot give politicians the power to mandate vaccines (or any other medical treatment).
 Even if they don’t abuse that power at first, they will do so.